grycap/oscar-landing/content/english/blog/post-oscar-text-to-speech.md

 #### STEP 1.1: Get the YAML file ready

-Check in the YAML file that the cluster identifier is defined (OSCAR-CLI must be configured with the same cluster identifier).In the Google speech library, the example must be set the "language" environment variable to the language you want to hear the output voice.
+Check in the YAML file that the cluster identifier is defined (OSCAR-CLI must be configured with the same cluster identifier).
+The "language" environment variable must be set to the language you want to hear the output voice in the Google speech library example.
 If you do not know the language code, it can be found [here](https://www.andiamo.co.uk/resources/iso-language-codes/).

 ``` yaml
 functions: